lele-mathis/portfolio-app/README.md

 ### Planned improvements:

-- Add average daily temperature to five-day forecast summary
+- Use tanstack query for organizing HTTP requests
-- Add ability to close forecast plots on mobile
+- Add ability to close/hide forecast plots on mobile
-- Add code splitting
+- Add code splitting or migrate to Vite

 ### Known bugs: